Vision Clinic Sydney logo

 A pterygium is a fleshy growth of pink, triangular tissue that forms on the white of the eye.

 A pterygium is a fleshy, triangular growth on the surface of the eye that can occur in one or both eyes.
 It is caused by long-term exposure to ultraviolet (UV) radiation from the sun, as well as wind and dust.
-People who spend a lot of time outdoors without adequate protection for their eyes are at an increased risk of developing pterygium.

 What are the symptoms?